Compress Video for YouTube in your browser

 How to use this Compress Video for YouTube

-This workflow is designed for YouTube uploads, not a generic export preset.
+This workflow is designed for YouTube uploads and YouTube video compressor workflows, not a generic export preset.

 1. Add your video

-Upload or drag in the video you want to prepare for YouTube uploads.
+Upload or drag in the video you want to prepare for YouTube uploads and YouTube video compressor workflows.

 2. Lower the output size